srishti-3/GB-Electricity-Market/README.md

 # Intraday Electricity Price Analysis – GB Market

 ## Overview
-- Analyzes intraday electricity prices in Great Britain using historical data, renewable generation patterns, and advanced modeling.
+- Analyzes intraday electricity prices in Great Britain using historical data and technical indicators.
 - Aims to identify market regimes and build an automated trading strategy.

-## Key Insights
+## Model Used: LSTM

-- Price Trends: Two daily peaks (8–9 AM, 4–6 PM); Sundays are cheapest.
+-LSTM is used to forecast next-hour electricity prices based solely on historical price data.
-- Wind Generation: High wind lowers prices (negative correlation).
+-It captures time-based trends and volatility through its memory-based architecture.
-- Price Volatility: Spikes linked to demand-supply imbalances.
+-The model learns patterns from past price sequences to predict future movements.
-- Market Regimes: Hidden Markov Model (HMM) effectively classifies volatility regimes.
+-LSTM predictions are combined with technical indicators (like RSI, MACD, and SMA) to generate trading signals.

 ## Trading Strategy
 - Initial Capital: £10,000